-The Crane Trust offers unparalleled opportunities to capture images of the largest gathering of Sandhill Cranes in the world, a herd of American Bison in their natural habitat, and the wonder and beauty of Platte River prairies.
+The Crane Trust offers unparalleled opportunities to capture images of the largest gathering of Sandhill Cranes in the world, a herd of American Bison in their natural habitat, and the wonder and beauty of Platte River meadows and prairies.

 Sandhill Crane Photo Workshops and Tours are designed and led by award-winning photographer Cheryl Opperman.
-These tours provide an immersive experience for intermediate and advanced photographers, using a digital SLR or mirrorless camera.
+These tours provide an immersive experience for avid photographers, using a digital SLR or mirrorless camera with a tripod.

 Participants will have numerous opportunities to photograph from custom-built Crane Trust VIP photo blinds on the Platte River, as hundreds of thousands of Sandhill Cranes leave their roost at sunrise and return at sunset.
-Additionally, there will be opportunities to photograph cranes and other wildlife on nearby land, and to photograph the Crane Trust bison herd and prairie landscapes on the Crane Trust property.
+Additionally, there will be opportunities to photograph cranes and other wildlife in fields and wet meadows, and to photograph the Crane Trust bison herd and prairie landscapes on the Crane Trust property.